Fusion Science and Ion Beam Technology

 In the Fusion Science and Ion Beam Technology Program in the ATAP Division at Berkeley Lab, we are changing what's possible in the science and technology of particle accelerators and their applications.

 Please look around in our website to find more info on our current projects, for example, a new class of compact multi-beam ion accelerators that are based on stack of low cost wafers.

-Building upon some of ATAP’s deepest science and technology legacies to meet customer needs, the FS & IBT Group develops technologies that involves ion sources, neutron and gamma-ray generators, applications of plasma technology, and nanofabrication (e.g., for quantum computing).
-The common theme is the production and use of plasmas and ion beams.
-Applications of such technology are remarkably wide-ranging: detecting hidden explosives and nuclear materials with neutron and gamma-ray generators, coating surfaces with hard protective films, making nanodevices, and treating certain cancers are among the present recent examples.
-Our primary goal is to effect a transformational impact in critical areas of scientific and national needs.
+Building on ATAP’s history of excellence in particle accelerator R&D the FS & IBT program develops particle beam and plasma technologies including ion sources, compact ion beam systems, neutron and gamma-ray generators.
+Applications of these beam and plasma technologies are remarkably wide-ranging: detecting hidden explosives and nuclear materials with neutron and gamma-ray generators, coating surfaces with protective films, making nano-devices and color centers for quantum information processing, and imaging of carbon in soil.
+Our goal is to have a transformational impact in critical areas of scientific and national needs.

-With a project portfolio clustered around core competencies in plasma generators, ion sources, and beam transport, we take creative approaches to niche applications and basic R&D. We are pursuing new opportunities in quantum information science, homeland security, and energy science and conservation.
+With a project portfolio clustered around core competencies in plasma generators, ion sources, and beam transport, we are pursuing R&D opportunities that support the mission of the US Department of Energy and map to the strategic goals of DOE Office of Science Programs and the goals of other DOE and federal offices.
+Current directions include new opportunities in quantum information science, homeland security, and energy science and conservation.

 Efficient Polarization of Nuclear Spins With Electrical Currents in Transistors